How to Clean a Boat Hull

 How to clean yellow stains off a boat hull

 After a few years of use, even the shiniest boat hulls can stain yellow.
-This can cause the gelcoat that covers the hull to discolour from ultraviolet light or become dull from oxidation.
+The gelcoat that covers the hull will discolour from exposure to ultraviolet light or become dull from oxidation.

 Learn more about boat hull maintenance with the National Boat Safety School